cryptrr/AutoPie/README.md

 ## Commands and Package Repository

-- A package manager.
+- A package manager powered by the embedded Termux environment.

-- A repository where users can search and add pre-made AutoPie command snippets and install packages is in the works.
+- A repository where users can search and add pre-made AutoPie command snippets is in the works.

 ## New MCP Server
 AutoPie now comes with your own MCP server that you can use to automate your phone with AI Tools.